jesse-jesse/r_intro/checklist.md

 5. I can load data into R.
 > - [ ] yes
 > - [ ] [no]() - Available at the workshop.
-6. I can implement a linear model.
+6. I can use Rmarkdown to create a reproducible research script.
 > - [ ] yes
 > - [ ] [no]() - Available at the workshop.
 7. I feel confident getting help, asking questions, reading help files and creating a reproducible example.